The following organisations work with Defence to assist families:

 This is the first point of call for support, information and connection with your Defence community.
 You can also email the Helpline on DefenceFamilyHelpline@defence.gov.au and receive a response within 24 hours.
-This helpline is located within the Defence Community Organisation (DCO) which also offers a broad range of programs and services to help Defence families.
+This helpline is located within Defence Member and Family Support (DMFS) previously DCO, which also offers a broad range of programs and services to help Defence families.

 Provides housing and services for ADF members and families.

 Provides moving services for ADF members and their families

 Provides free counselling for veterans and their families.